akshayparate123/Mutual-Funds-Analysis/README.md

 ![png](MutualFundsDashboard_page-0001.png)
 ![png](MutualFundsDashboard_page-0002.png)

 ### Store Data in database (In my case, I have a dedicated server for database where I collect the data and read directly from the database.)
+You can run the below code, It will automatically create the tables if not present.
+Make sure to create a database (mutual_funds) and enter your database creds.
 ```python
 from mftool import Mftool
 import re